 Now you’re down to bare bones of the chair.
 On my chair, all the interior parts were, for the most part, in great condition.
-That isn’t always the case, however.
+That isn’t always the case, however when you try to upholster an old chair.
 Sometimes you’ll run into out-of-whack springs, or need to replace webbing.

-TIP: Use either needle-nose pliers or locking pliers to hold a tiny nail so that you can hit it with your hammer and not your fingers!!
+TIP: Use pliers to hold the nail so that you can hit it with your hammer and not your fingers!!

-I love to see wood refinished to its former glory, but this one was telling me to paint it – my most used finish.
-In order to do that, you’ll need to sand out any imperfections and give the wood some “teeth” that the paint can stick to.
+I love to see wood refinished to its former glory.
+However, this one is telling me to paint it.
+In order to do that, you’ll need to sand out any imperfections.
+This will also give the wood some “teeth” for the paint to stick to.

 I used an electric sander for larger imperfections and hand sanded to give it teeth.
 Typically a fine paper is all you need, like 180 grit or finer(the higher the number the smaller the grain of sand, which results in a finer finish)

 That’s it for now.
-In the next post, it will be time to paint and finish the wood frame of the rocker, so become a follower so you don’t miss the next part in the 3-part series!
+In the next post, it will be time to paint and finish the wood frame of the rocker.
+Head here to see part 2.

 Got questions?
 Just send me an email or post a comment and I’ll try to help.